cloudforet-io/plugin-monitoring-metric-inven-collector/README.md

 ---

 ## Authentication Overview
 You must register SpaceONE's service account to run plugin 'Monitoring-metric-collector'.

-Please, register ***SpaceONE service account*** in SpaceONE platform.
+Please, register ***SpaceONE service account credential*** in SpaceONE platform.

-Contact system admin if you need to issue a new Service Account.
+Contact system admin if you need to issue a new service account credential.

 ## Monitoring Metrics